 - Please observe the due dates on the books we send you.
 The due date is the date you should have the material back to us.
 Keep in mind that books obtained via interlibrary loan from other libraries typically will have very short loan periods.

 - Renewals are sometimes possible.
-Please request renewals through your ILLiad account (for interlibrary loan books), or in your CLICnet record (for UST and CLIC library books).
+Please request renewals through your ILLiad account (for interlibrary loan books), or in your CLICsearch account (for St. Thomas and CLIC library books).

 To register for this service:

 - Register in ILLiad, UST's interlibrary loan system, if you haven't already.
 If you have an existing account, you can edit your personal information to match the following guidelines.

 - When you register, you DO have to pick one of the three St. Thomas libraries as a pickup location, even if you want your items mailed to you.
 It is best to choose OSF (O'Shaughnessy-Frey) Library, because if we make a mistake, and the book goes to the hold shelf instead of into the mail, it is easier for us to retrieve it and send it to you.

 - Send an email to the Interlibrary Loan Department at <libillosf@stthomas> with your name and mailing address, and ask for your ILLiad account to be set up for Distance Education.

 - For books, use the "Request via Interlibrary Loan" option for all books that you want mailed to you.

 - For journal articles, also use the ILLiad interlibrary loan system.
 Most articles will be delivered electronically, and accessible via your ILLiad account as a PDF file that you can save to disk or print.

 Trying to order your textbooks via interlibrary loan is generally not a good idea.
 It can be very difficult for us to borrow the specific edition that you need because few libraries add textbooks to their collections, and if they do, their copy is probably already checked out.